creationix/do/README.markdown

         } else {
           callback(a / b);
         }
       });
     }}

-A continuable is a function that returns a curried version of itself instead of a result directly.
+An "action" is an async function that returns a curried version of itself (Implemented using a closure and a new function).
+This curried version of the function is the "continuable."
 The last two arguments are the callback and the errback.
 So a continuable won't execute until you attach callbacks to it:

     divide(100, 10)(function (result) {
       puts("the result is " + result);